owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ### GID Based Space Access

-The Joint Access Storage Driver supports GID based space access to support the problem that project spaces might have to be accessible by multiple users on disk.
+The Posix FS Storage Driver supports GID based space access to support the problem that project spaces might have to be accessible by multiple users on disk.
 In order to enable this feature the `ocis` binary needs to have the `setgid` capability and `STORAGE_USERS_POSIX_USE_SPACE_GROUPS` needs to be set to `true`.
 Inifinite Scale will then use the space GID (the gid of the space root) for all file system access using the `setfsgid` syscall, i.e. all files and directories created by Infinite Scale will belong to the same group as the space root.

 ## Advanced Features

-Depending on the capabilities of the underlying file system, the Joint Access Storage Driver can benefit from more advanced functionality described here.
+Depending on the capabilities of the underlying file system, the Posix FS Storage Driver can benefit from more advanced functionality described here.

 ### Versioning

 If the underlying file system is able to create versions of single resources (imagine a git based file system) this functionality could directly be used by Infinite Scale.

-In the current state of the Joint Access Storage Driver, versioning is not supported.
+In the current state of the Posix FS Storage Driver, versioning is not supported.

 ### Trashbin